yanpiaowanli/phys_experiments/README.md

 ## Exp 4 Wheatstone bridge method for measuring the resistance
 Recheck the sig figs of the data.
 Some of them may be wrong.

+## Exp 5 The use of the oscilloscope
+This does not need any data processing in my opinion.